 Administrative law judges (or ALJs, for short) are appointed by, and work for, the federal government, delivering rulings in many areas of statutory law.
 Administrative law judges who work for the Social Security Administration (SSA) render decisions on Social Security disability claims at the hearings level.
 These ALJs work at ODAR locations (Office of Disability Adjudication and Review, formerly the Office of Hearings and Appeals).
 Most states have several ODAR offices with a number of judges assigned to each.

-What exactly does an ALJ do in the course of evaluating a disability claim for benefits and backpay?
 Before the appeal hearing, the ALJ will normally read an applicant's cumulative Social Security file, which, at the time of a hearing, is referred to as an exhibit file.
 The exhibit file contains your medical records, work history, and why you were originally denied for benefits.

 At the hearing, the ALJ questions the disability applicant and usually a medical or vocational expert.
 Experts appear at Social Security disability hearings at the request of an ALJ and are are well compensated for their services.